Welder Resume Guide: Florida Edition (2026)

 - FCAW - Flux-Cored Arc Welding for structural steel and heavy fabrication

-- SAW - Submerged Arc Welding for heavy plate and production welding
+- SAW - Submerged Arc Welding for heavy plate and shipbuilding

 - Blueprint Reading - Weld symbols, joint configurations, specification interpretation